hstorm/template_numpyro_gpu_docker/readme.md

 2. Adjust the `requirements.txt` file to your needs.
 Note that this template does not use conda or pipenv.
 Instead plain pip is used to install packages.
 When you `pip install`  additional packages later, remember to update the `requirements.txt` file accordingly, otherwise these packages will be lost when the container is rebuild.

-3. Open the project in VS Code and hit `Ctrl+Shift+P` and select `Remote-Containers: Reopen in Container`
+3. Open the project in VS Code and hit `Ctrl+Shift+P` and select `Dev Containers: Reopen in Container`.
+Note: For this to work you user needs to be in the docker user group (`sudo usermod -a -G docker USERNAME`)

 # Notes
 Choice other docker image